TiBOcode/astrotibo/src/content/notes/Why-Learning-Songs-may-Limit-Your-Creativity.md

 # Improvisation for Self Expression and Self Discovery

-It's just that I'm passionate about using and teaching [Music as a tool for Introspection and Self Expression](/notes/freeexpression).
+It's just that I'm passionate about using and teaching [Music is a tool for Personal Growth](/notes/Music-is-a-tool-for-Personal-Growth).
 Not only is it rewarding in a very unique way, but it's also much easier and accessible than people think!